The perfect combination: a beach and activity holiday rolled into one

 Lake Garda is a very different kind of holiday when you’re travelling with kids.
-You can combine the beach experience (lakeside rather than sea, of course) with castles, spas and much, much more.
-So here are one or two Garda tips.
+You can combine the beach experience – lakeside rather than sea, of course – with castles, spas and much, much more.
+At Single Parents on Holiday we regularly travel to Lake Garda with our single parents and their children.
+Here are a few things we think you should experience when you visit Lake Garda with kids:

 Go to a spa